 As climate change begins to have a greater impact on our day to day lives, it’s the livelihood of our nations farmers we can all can get behind.
-By conserving water in drought prone areas, you are able to store much needed water for times when mother nature does not provIde.
+By conserving water in drought prone areas with irrigation tanks, you are able to store much needed water for times when mother nature does not provIde.
 By storing rainwater you could potentially save your crop or valuable livestock.

 Cannabis is historically a perfect crop for draught prone areas as it requires little water to survive.
 However, as the demand for a much more boutique style of cannabis rises so does the demand for water.
 You can store and purify the water you need for large operations.

 Well Head Storage

 By storing your water directly from the well head allows you a buffer of water resources in case of emergency or when supply demand increases.
 You can then easily maintain a safe water table level for you and your livestock.

 Grain and Salt Silos

 Old steel silos are being replaced with new fiberglass tanks that are stronger by weight and much more suited for rural flat lands where the environment is more demanding.

 The Benefits of Fiberglass